vechain/thor/README.md

 ## Sync Time

 Sync time from genesis to the latest mainnet block depends on hardware, configuration, and bandwidth.
+As at August 2025.

 ### Validator